pippinbarr/cart253/topics/arrays/for-of-in-practice.md

 ### Buzzy flies

-Let's add another property to the flies that will let them move, we'll call it `buziness` and we'll use it to move them around randomly (in a fly-like way).
+Let's add another property to the flies that will let them move, we'll call it `buzziness` and we'll use it to move them around randomly (in a fly-like way).

 ```javascript
 let flies = [